Kevin Love Injury Update: Cavs Could Have Suffered Major Loss As Love Heads Off With Potential Concussion

 The Cleveland Cavaliers may be looking at a major loss as Kevin Love was taken to the locker room with what may be a concussion.

 The All-Star big man was woozy after slamming heads with Jayson Tatum early in Friday’s Game 6.
-As SB Nation reported, he was taken off to the locker room for evaluation with what may be a concussion.
+As SB Nation reported, he was taken off to the locker room for evaluation with what may be a serious head injury.

 The severity of Kevin Love’s Game 6 injury was not clear, but the immediate speculation was that he may have suffered a concussion.

-Kevin Love has dealt with concussion issues before, missing Game 3 of the 2016 NBA Finals against the Golden State Warriors after taking an elbow to the back of the head from Harrison Barnes in the previous game.
+Love has dealt with concussion issues before, including missing Game 3 of the 2016 NBA Finals against the Golden State Warriors after taking an elbow to the back of the head from Harrison Barnes in the previous game.

 If it is determined that Kevin Love suffered a concussion, he would face an uncertain road back to playing.
 As NBC Sports noted, the league has a detailed concussion protocol that starts with being able to stay at rest with concussion-related symptoms.
 Once that step is passed, the player is evaluated by a physician and then must successfully complete the league’s return-to-participation exertion protocol.

 Finally, a team physician must discuss this return-to-participation process with the director of the NBA’s concussion program.
 There is no specific time frame to return from a concussion.
-In the 2016 NBA Finals, Love was able to return for Game 4, playing 25 minutes.
+In the 2016 NBA Finals, Love was able to return for Game 4 after suffering a concussion in Game 2, playing 25 minutes.

-Kevin Love appeared to be in jeopardy of a serious injury.
+Whatever the outcome of Friday night’s prognosis, Kevin Love appeared to be in jeopardy of a serious injury.
 ESPN reporter Dave McMenamin reported that he was still being evaluated for a concussion more than 20 minutes after first being taken to the locker room.

 Cavs source says Kevin Love is, "still being evaluated.
 Took a real hit."
 There's 6:29 remaining in the 2nd Q. He checked out with 6:58 remaining in the 1st Q.